s2e-museum/the-silencer/README.md

 # the-silencer
-A slow post DoS/stress testing tool based upon torshammer
+A slow POST/GET DoS/stress testing tool based upon torshammer

 Improved by changing content length and keep alive to a little smaller but seemingly random value, which will prevent the detection based on the requests that Torshammer sent.
+Also added cookies and a mixed GET/POST to prevent detection.

 More improvements will be made over time.